Ferris-Labs/site-draft/content/en/docs/User Guide/project_creation_and_users_within_project.md

 Since the Platform Administrator created the Project, he is automatically assigned as the Project Owner.
 All user roles on the project level are defined in debt as follows:

-- **Project Owner -  has all permissions on project and related entities (packages, users) including deletion of project(s) (and users) created by him.
+- **Project Owner -  has all permissions on project and related entities (packages, users) including deletion of project(s) (and users) created by the PO.
 By default it is the user that created project**
 - **Project Admin - has all permissions as Owner except deletion**
 - **Project User - has only list / view permissions**

 **Please note that users without Platform Administrator role, won't see any projects and packages they are not belonging to.
 All project role rights are translated to package level also, eg. a user with Project User role will not be able to edit packages of that project, only to list/view them and run (manually) an execution**

-1. Click on the loupe to open Project details page
+1. Click on the magnifying glass to open Project details page

 ![](/images/list_projects_details.png)